Specifics

 Local Scholarships

-Look for scholarships at your bank, credit union, families employment, the local service organizations in your hometown, such as the Elks and the Legion and at your place of employment.
+Look for scholarships at your bank, credit union, family employment, the local service organizations in your hometown, such as the Elks and the Legion, and at your place of employment.

 Nursing Scholarships

-The Johnson and Johnson Company has an excellent web site which links you to between 150 and 200 nursing scholarships that are available.
+The Johnson and Johnson Company has an excellent website that links you to between 150 and 200 nursing scholarships that are available.
 You can find information on these scholarships at:

 This loan repayment program is for students who plan to practice in rural areas.
-Many facilities in NW Minnesota are included.
-Watch the site for details.
+It includes many facilities in NW Minnesota.

 Free Scholarship Search Engines

 These are free scholarship search engines.
-They require you to fill out identifying information on yourself and then they will bring up the scholarships they have in their database that you would be eligible to apply for.
-It is also nice because it will send you reminders in your e-mail when dates for applications need to be in by.
+They require you to fill out identifying information on yourself, and then they will bring up the scholarships they have in their database that you would be eligible to apply for.
+It is also nice because it will send you reminders in your e-mail when dates for applications need to be in.

 • 20016-19 Practical Nursing Diploma EGF, TRF, Online